-The San Mateo County population is expected to grow more slowly than the Bay Area average during the 2020-2025 forecast period.
-Net migration will not be material and many of those who have relocated out of the county have been to areas with more affordable housing.
-Housing affordability has gotten worse over time.
-In 2019 the median home price in San Mateo County was \$1.3 million.
-Most of the projected housing production is expected to be apartments and condos.
+According to Caltrans' Long-Term Socio-Economic Forecasts by County, the San Mateo County population is not expected to expand between 2021 and 2026.
+Rather, due to high home prices, residents will relocate to areas with more affordable conditions.
+In 2020 the median home price in San Mateo County was \$1.4 million.
+Most of the projected housing production is expected to be apartments and condominiums.